vitiral/wheat/README.md

 - An `[own const <type>]` is an owned constant, i.e. an immutable value that will still be dropped at end of scope and may still have interrior mutability.
 - `[&]` is a lifetime tracker.
-It is sometimes used by structs to define lifetime relationships and is not a real value.
+It is sometimes used by structs to define lifetime relationships and is not a real value (has no size).
 - `[5 own <type>]` specifies an `array` of memory with 5 values.
 The number must appear first and can be a const variable or macro call.